This article originally appeared on VICE Australia.

 Be vigilant and quickly report instances of online hate speech to site moderators, and governing bodies.

-You can also find out more about hate speech and how you can create an alternative narrative over at Share Some Good.
+You can find out more about hate speech and how you can create an alternative narrative over at Share Some Good.